- The Mississippi River is 2,340 miles long.

 - Illinois has the largest population of all the states located along the Mississippi River.

-Travelers along the southern portion of the Great River Road...
+The nearly 100 Interpretive Centers along the Great River Road...